Mobile through the Münsterland

 Cycle routes

-In the district of Steinfurt, such fast and safe connections are currently being created over a total of 62 kilometres under the project name "Triangle".
-And the districts of Coesfeld and Borken are planning the Westmünsterland fast cycle route, which will run from Isselburg on the Dutch border to Coesfeld in the centre of western Münsterland.
+In the district of Steinfurt, such fast and safe connections have been realised over a total of 62 kilometres under the project name "Triangle".
+And the districts of Coesfeld and Borken are planning the Westmünsterland cycle highway, which will run from Isselburg on the Dutch border to Coesfeld in the centre of western Münsterland.

 Sharing models

 You only need a car from time to time or just want to spontaneously book a bike at the weekend?
 This is also possible in Münsterland.
-There are already car-sharing offers such as those from Stadtteilauto, SHARE NOW or stattVerbrenner.
+There are already car-sharing offers such as those from Stadtteilauto, wuddi or SHARE NOW.
 But you can also easily hire a bike in Münsterland with the Rent your MünsterlandRad service.
 And the sharing offer in Münsterland is constantly being expanded, with new providers being added all the time.

-Mobility stations are also to be created at various locations in the region: There you should be able to use different modes of transport, access offers such as car-sharing or e-bike hire, stock up on everyday necessities and book and pay for them easily using an app.
+Mobility stations are also to be set up at various locations in the region: There, you should be able to use different modes of transport, access offers such as car sharing or e-bike hire, stock up on everyday necessities and book and pay for them easily using an app.
+There are already four of these in Münster, for example.

 Questions?
 Your contact person